katahiromz/CodeReverse2/README.md

  --dump WHAT           Specify what to dump (default: all).

 * AVA stands for 'absolute virtual address'.
-* WHAT is either all, dos, file, optional, datadir, sections, imports, exports, delay, or disasm.
+* WHAT is either all, dos, fileh, opt, datadir, sections, imports, exports, delay, or disasm.
 ```

 Under construction...